ChristianBielak/vue-typescript-todo/README.md

 # Todo App with Vue.js and TypeScript

-> Simple Todo App basend on Vue.js and TypeScript
+> Simple Todo App basend on Vue.js and TypeScript <br> Playing around with Vuex and Typescript

 ## Build Setup